drkostasatp1/ethOpenMucTestbench/guide/README.md

     Windows: %APPDATA%/Ethereum/keystore

 The Projects needs the keyfiles to access the Private keys of an account, in order to sign transactions correct.
+To access the keyfile it might be necessary to allow the Explorer to view hidden files and folders.
+For the test network it is necessary to locate the keyfile in the testnet folder.